 If you want to know the best ways to save for college but you’re not sure of your options, you’re not alone.
 Like many parents, you want to help your children pay for college without wracking up student loan debt.

 This will give them a strong step towards achieving financial freedom in their adult lives, but the options of saving for college are overwhelming, and it’s hard to know where to start!

 It’s time to get the right college savings plan in place now so you can pay for college costs without emptying your wallet when the time comes.

 Different types of investment plans work best in different circumstances and financial situations.
-For many people, a 529 plan with Upromise is a great choice for saving for college expenses.
+For many people, a rewards program with Upromise is a great choice to squirrel away money for college easily.